 Just down the street lies what Turin's newspaper La Stampa called Italy's "shame": the shattered remains of the Schola Armaturarum Juventus Pompeiani, a Roman gladiators' headquarters with magnificent paintings depicting a series of Winged Victories-goddesses carrying weapons and shields.
 Five years ago, following several days of heavy rains, the 2,000-year-old structure collapsed into rubble, generating international headlines and embarrassing the government of then-Prime Minister Silvio Berlusconi.
 The catastrophe renewed concern about one of the world's greatest vestiges of antiquity.
 "I almost had a heart attack," the site's archaeological director, Grete Stefani, later confided to me.

 The entire article is available here.

 (Aug 11) - "Nestor's Cup" for sale?
 No, that's just an unfortunate rumor, a bit of gossip that a Neapolitan paper ran as news.
 That happens more and more these days as traditional news sources hustle to keep up with social media and blog sites that operate on the principle of "today's gossip is tomorrow's news."
 Run it.
 It might be true.
 If not, who really cares?
 People like gossip, too!
 After all, said a journalist from Ischia, in scolding national media, it's August, and the truth needs a vacation, too!
-In any event, it's not so.
-It seems to be the case that the town of Lacco Ameno needs money for the museum in the way that every town always needs money for something.
+In any event, "Nestor's Cup" is nor for sale.
+It is true, however, that the town of Lacco Ameno needs money for the museum in the way that every town always needs money for something.
 That's a problem, but hardly a new one.
 They usually find a way.